mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

 scripts.
 One parses any given type of pitch from the XML and creates a spray plot of the locations color coded by the outcome.
 The second script parses any given type of pitch and outputs some statistics on the pitch like how often it's thrown, velocity, and break.

+Both scripts also attempt to correct for error in pitch classifications since the data seemed to have many fastballs and sinkers incorrectly classified as cutters.

 Both scripts, their output figures and stats, and the input XML data are all [available on my github](https://github.com/mgold95/baseball){:target="_blank"}.